kwaldenphd/LAMP-stack/README.md

 ## Task 4: Installing Apache

 What is Apache?

-Apache is the Web server.
-This is the software package that allows your computer to offer services to the web.
+Apache is the Web server, the software package that allows your computer to offer services to the web.
 Apache2, and other web servers, use HTTPD or Hypertext Transfer Protocol daemon.
-This is the program that sits and waits for HTTP requests from other computers and then responds to these requests.
+Daemon is the program that sits and waits for HTTP requests from other computers and then responds to these requests.

 <blockquote>HTTPD: Remember, HTTP is the (Hypertext Transfer Protocol) or the set of rules that allow for the transfer of files (text, images, sound, etc.) on the World Wide Web.
 D stands for daemon, defined below.</blockquote>